-When it comes to them, they can go to any measure to safeguard themselves from any loss.
+When it comes to narcissistic personality disorder, they can go to any measure to safeguard themselves from any loss.

 Narcissists are manipulative, to a certain degree.

-However, in the case of a malignant narcissist, they’re extremely manipulative.
-They want to take advantage of each and every situation, without caring about other’s emotional pain or status at that moment.
+However, in the case of malignant narcissists, they’re extremely manipulative.
+They want to take advantage of each and every situation, without caring about others’ emotional pain or status at that moment.

 As said earlier, that malignant narcissist is extremely damaging.
-They’re antisocial and can also be termed as malignant narcissist sociopath.
+They’re antisocial and can also be termed malignant narcissist sociopaths.

 The malignant narcissist just can’t trust anyone.
 They always doubt every individual they come across.

-Often, excessive paranoia leads to a state where they find threat from everyone.
+Often, excessive paranoia leads to a state where they find threats from everyone.
 They’re more interested in what others are doing or planning than actually focusing on their own life.

 5. Attention seeking